 Information for G03842

-ACHR and IIED decided to challenge this stuff with a little bottom-up research of our own into poverty in Asian cities.
-But instead of getting a few professors to gather the information and write up a paper, in the style of most conventional development research, this regional poverty study has been organized to create space for urban poor people around Asia - the ones who understand poverty best - to think, examine, discuss and sharpen their own understanding about what constitutes poverty in their own particular contexts.
+ACHR and IIED decided to challenge this with some bottom-up research into poverty in Asian cities.
+But instead of getting a few professors to gather the information and write up a paper, in the style of most conventional development research, this regional poverty study has been organised to create space for urban poor people around Asia - the ones who understand poverty best - to think, examine, discuss and sharpen their own understanding about what constitutes poverty in their own particular contexts.